Domestic Strangulation is a Serious Form of Domestic Violence

 Michigan law states that any person who assaults another person by strangulation or suffocation is guilty of a felony punishable by imprisonment for up to 10 years or a fine of up to $5,000.
 The law defines “strangulation or suffocation” as “intentionally impeding normal breathing or circulation of the blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.”
 Unfortunately, many false allegations of domestic assault result in felony domestic strangulation charges.

 An injury is Not Necessary for a Domestic Strangulation Conviction

 Defendants frequently cite a lack of injury as a defense to domestic strangulation charges.
 Under the law, a complainant doesn’t need to suffer any actual injury for the State to charge a person with assault by strangulation.
 Furthermore, an aggressor’s intent – which must be proven for a defendant to be found guilty – may be inferred simply from the use of physical violence.

 What must a prosecutor prove to get a conviction on felony domestic strangulation charges?

 Every crime in Michigan is made up of parts called elements.
 The elements of Domestic Strangulation in Michigan are as follows:

 (1) The defendant is charged with the crime of assault by strangulation or suffocation.
 To prove this charge, the prosecutor must prove each of the following elements beyond a reasonable doubt:

-If the prosecutor cannot prove the defendant guilty beyond a reasonable doubt, the defendant must be found not guilty.
+If the prosecutor cannot prove the defendant guilty beyond a reasonable doubt of felony domestic strangulation charges, the defendant must be found not guilty.

 How can an experienced and effective lawyer help?